UBICenter/child-allowance/jb/research.md

 3. the squared poverty gap, a measure of the severity of poverty that more heavily weights relatively poor households.

 Against these three measures, there is clear evidence from the Ghana LEAP, Kenya HSNP, Malawi SCTP and Zambia CGP that cash transfers are effective tools in reducing the incidence, intensity and severity of poverty.
-The Uganda SAGE found similar, though less statistically significant impacts by defining a poverty line with respect to consumption expenditure {cite}.
+The Uganda SAGE found similar, though less statistically significant impacts by defining a poverty line with respect to consumption expenditure.
 That said, the Lesotho CGP and Zimbabwe HSCT evaluations found no significant effects on any measure of poverty.

 The findings of these studies are summarized in Table 2, which shows the percentage point (pp) reduction in measures of poverty driven by each of the programs alongside the baseline treatment mean.